 As a general rule, artwork should be hung at eye level but a good tip if your ceilings are low is that hanging your pictures a little higher will lead the eye upwards, giving the impression of higher ceilings.
 If all your frames are the same size, hanging them at the same height will achieve a clean, streamlined look.

-For frames of different sizes, the same orderly look can be achieved if the pictures are hung so that the center of each is level with all the others.
+For frames of different sizes, the same orderly look can be achieved if the pictures are hung so that the centre of each is level with all the others.
 Collage-style displays in which pictures are fitted around each other in a pieced-together way are also very stylish.
 These are useful if you have a few pictures of different size and orientation.
 This method is often used for groups of family photographs.

 The amount of space you leave between each frame depends entirely on the size of the frames and the space in which you’re hanging them but as standard, leaving at least four inches between frames is recommended.